 Breast augmentation cases for patients with tubular breast deformities are more complicated than regular cases; reconstructive techniques may be required to release any constrictions on the lower half of the breasts, spread out the breast tissue, and reshape the breasts to a more pleasing aesthetic.
-For some patients, mastopexy techniques should be performed to further reshape the breasts and address the appearance of the areolas and nipples.
+For some patients, mastopexy techniques should be performed to reshape the breasts further and address the areolas and nipples’ appearance.

 Breast surgery on tubular breasts may involve:

-- Internal incisions to release banded or constricted breast tissue; this will allow us to create a larger breast envelope and prevent or minimize the double-bubble effect that can occur after breast implants are placed in patients with tuberous breast deformities
+- Internal incisions to release banded or constricted breast tissue; this will allow us to create a more extensive breast envelope and prevent or minimize the double-bubble effect that can occur after breast implants are placed in patients with tuberous breast deformities.

-- Lowering the crease of the breast to create a larger envelope for the breast tissue and/or implant
+- Lowering the crease of the breast to create a larger envelope for the breast tissue or implant.

-- Use of a tissue expander expands the breast envelope
+- The use of a tissue expander expands the breast envelope.

-- Breast lift surgery to correct a long skin envelope, treat ptosis and reduce the size and projection of the nipples and areolas
+- Breast lift surgery to correct a long skin envelope, treat ptosis and reduce the nipples and areolas’ size and projection.

-Tubular breast deformities can be a big source of body image issues in patients.
+Tubular breast deformities can be a significant source of body image issues in patients.
 I understand how tubular breasts can diminish a patient’s self-esteem and overall quality of life.
-After an in-office examination, we can formulate a treatment plan to improve the shape of the breasts and appearance of the areolas and nipples.
+After an in-office examination, we can formulate a treatment plan to improve the shape of the breasts and the areolas and nipples’ appearance.